 Book-Entry Bonds.
-Each Bond registered in the name of DTC or its nominee will be held fully immobilized in book-entry only form by DTC in accordance with the Letter of Representations.
-Neither the County nor the Bond Registrar will have any obligation to DTC participants or the persons for whom they act as nominees regarding accuracy of any records maintained by DTC or any DTC participant.
-Neither the County nor the Bond Registrar will be responsible for any notice that is permitted or required under the Bond Ordinance to be given to the Registered Owners of Bonds registered in the name of DTC or its nominee except such notice as is required to be given by the Bond Registrar to DTC.
+The Bonds will initially be held in fully immobilized form by DTC acting as depository pursuant to the terms and conditions set forth in the Letter of Representations.
+Neither the County nor the Registrar will have any responsibility or obligation to DTC participants or the persons for whom they act as nominees with respect to the Bonds with respect to the accuracy of any records maintained by DTC or any DTC participant, the payment by DTC or any DTC participant of any principal or redemption price of or interest on the Bonds, any notice that is permitted or required to be given to registered owners under the Ordinance, the selection by DTC or any DTC participant of any person to receive payment in the event of a partial redemption of the Bonds, or any consent given or other action taken by DTC as registered owner of the Bonds.

 The Bonds will initially be issued in denominations equal to the aggregate principal amount of each maturity and will initially be registered in the name of Cede & Co., as the nominee of DTC.
-The Bonds so registered will be held in fully immobilized form by DTC as Securities Depository.
-For so long as the Bonds are registered in the name of DTC or its nominee, DTC or its nominee will be deemed to be the Registered Owner for all purposes under the Bond Ordinance, and all references to Registered Owners will mean DTC or its nominee and will not mean the Beneficial Owners of the Bonds.

-Registered ownership of any Bond registered in the name of DTC or its nominee may not be transferred except to any successor Securities Depository, to any substitute Securities Depository appointed by the County, or to any person if the Bond is no longer to be held by a Securities Depository.
+The Bonds so registered will be held in fully immobilized form by DTC as depository.
+For so long as any Bonds are held in fully immobilized form, DTC, its successor, or any substitute depository appointed by the County, as applicable, will be deemed to be the registered owner and all references to registered owners, bondowners, bondholders, or owners will mean DTC or its nominees and will not mean the owners of any beneficial interests in the Bonds.
+Registered ownership of the Bonds, or any portions thereof, may not thereafter be transferred except to any successor of DTC or its nominee, to any substitute depository appointed by the County, or to any person as provided in the Ordinance if the Bonds are no longer held in immobilized form.